US ROUNDUP: Fullmark California portfolio, Habitat-Ørsted Texas optimisation, flow battery player Quino secures funding

 In February, Ørsted made a final investment decision (FID) for the BESS.
 On the same day, a press release stated that Ørsted’s Board of Directors approved changes to its business plan, including reductions in capital investment, due to what the company’s CEO Rasmus Errboe called a “challenging year for the [renewables] industry.”

-Quino Energy secures US$16 million Series A funding
+Flow battery startup Quino Energy secures Series A funding

-Flow battery startup Quino Energy has closed a total US$16 million Series A funding round from Atri Energy Transition to scale production and demonstrate the efficacy of its organic flow battery electrolyte.
+Flow battery startup Quino Energy has closed a US$10 million Series A funding round, with investment from Atri Energy Transition, to scale production and demonstrate the efficacy of its organic flow battery electrolyte.

 Atri Energy Transition, a company focused on the deployment of long-duration energy storage (LDES), invested US$10 million in a deal which allows Quino to utilise an additional US$6 million of equity funding if needed.